 7. What GPA is competitive for Canadian med schools?

-3.7+ is strong, but some schools consider 3.3–3.5 with strong experiences.
+3.7+ is strong, but some schools accept applicants with 3.3-3.5 if other areas are strong.

 To your success,